Bertil Söderberg

-Bertil Lennart Söderberg (born 10 June 1947) is a former Swedish handball player who competed in the 1972 Summer Olympics.
+Bertil Lennart Söderberg (born 10 June 1947) is a Swedish former handball player who competed in the 1972 Summer Olympics.

 Clubs

-Born in Gothenburg Bertil Söderberg played handboll in Västra Frölunda IF from 1965-1973.
-1970 the club advanced to the highest swedish league.
+Born in Gothenburg, Bertil Söderberg played handboll in Västra Frölunda IF from 1965 to 1973.
+In 1970 the club advanced to the highest Swedish league.
 After two years in "Allsvenskan" he shifted club to IFK Lidingö where he played for five or six seasons.
 He changed club to SOIK Hellas but only for two seasons.
 His last club were GF Kroppskultur.